Members are first enrolled in fee-for-service for a short time until they are enrolled in one of the health plans.

 After a short time, most Medicaid and FAMIS members will join a health plan.
 Some will stay in fee-for-service.
 All Plan First members will stay in fee-for-service.
 Some services are through fee-for-service even for members who are in health plans.

-To learn about covered services provided to health plan members through fee-for-service, read your health plan’s member handbook and your Medicaid or FAMIS program handbook.
+To learn about dental coverage and other covered services provided to health plan members through fee-for-service, read your Medicaid or FAMIS program handbook.